Serving Clients Throughout and Western Wisconsin

 Experienced Minnesota Attorneys Handling Back Tax Issues · Tax Payment Plans

-From offices in Edina and St. Anthony, our tax lawyers advise and represent clients in communities throughout Minnesota and Western Wisconsin.
+From offices in Edina and Roseville, our tax lawyers advise and represent clients in communities throughout Minnesota and Western Wisconsin.
 If you are facing a significant tax liability of $20,000 or more, contact the firm for a no-cost half-hour initial consultation with Minneapolis attorney for tax penalties at Pridgeon & Zoss, PLLC today.
 Contact us online or by telephone.
-You can reach us toll free at 1-866-989-2796 or 952-835-8320.
+You can reach us at or 952-835-8320.
 You may also use the convenient email contact form to explain your circumstances and request a consultation.